elixir-europe/infectious-diseases-toolkit/human-biomolecular-data/data-analysis.md

 - Take into account the computing resources needed.
 - Which type of data are you using, e.g. DNAseq, ATACseq, CNV.
 - Integration of different types of data (e.g. RNAseq and DNAseq).
+- Ensure following the FAIR principles.
-- Ensure access to the data and tools for all collaborators, for reproducibility.
+- Guarantee access to the data and tools for all collaborators, for reproducibility.
     - Providing your code
     - Providing your execution environment
     - Providing your workflows
     - Providing your data analysis execution

-When looking for solutions to some of the considerations above, you can check [this](https://rdmkit.elixir-europe.org/data_analysis#what-are-the-best-practices-for-data-analysis) documentation.
+When looking for solutions to some of the considerations above, you may have a look at the documentation available on the [RDMkit website](https://rdmkit.elixir-europe.org/data_analysis#what-are-the-best-practices-for-data-analysis) documentation.

 ### Existing approaches

-Here you can find some more general existing approaches in order to help and improve the data analysis pipeline/protocol:
+Below you can find some general existing approaches in order to help with and improve your data analysis pipeline/protocol:

 - **Container environments**: As an alternative to package management systems you can consider container environments like [Docker](https://www.docker.com/) or [Singularity](https://sylabs.io/).
 - **Web-based platform**: Provides a centralised location for software developers to store, manage, collaborate, and share their code.- You can use [GitHub](https://github.com/) (widely used), [GitLab](https://about.gitlab.com/) or [Bitbucker](https://bitbucket.org/).
 - **Workflow platforms**: Allows the user to manage your data and provide an interface (web, GUI, APIs) to run complex pipelines and review their results.
 For instance: [Galaxy](https://rdmkit.elixir-europe.org/galaxy_assembly) and [Arvados](https://arvados.org/) (CWL-based, open source).
-- **Workflow runners**: Allows the user to take a workflow written in a proprietary or standardiSed format (such as the CWL standard) and execute it locally or on a remote computer infrastructure.
+- **Workflow runners**: Allows you to take a workflow written in a proprietary or standardised format (such as the CWL standard) and execute it locally or on a remote computer infrastructure.
 For instance, [toil-cwl-runner](https://toil.readthedocs.io/en/latest/running/cwl.html), the reference CWL runner ([cwltool](https://pypi.org/project/cwltool/)), [Nextflow](https://www.nextflow.io/), [Snakemake](https://snakemake.readthedocs.io/en/stable/), [Cromwell](https://cromwell.readthedocs.io/en/stable/tutorials/FiveMinuteIntro/).
 - **Integration Pipelines**: These pipelines are used to integrate different types of data, such as genomic, proteomic, and metabolomic data.
 It involves steps such as data preprocessing, data integration, and functional analysis.
 Tools like [OmicsIntegrator](https://github.com/fraenkel-lab/OmicsIntegrator) can be used for data integration.

 ## Preprocessing

 Data preprocessing is the phase in the project where data is converted into a desired format and prepared for analysis.
 Is a crucial step in data analysis that involves cleaning, transforming, and preparing data for analysis.
 The goal of preprocessing is to ensure that the data is of high quality and is suitable for the intended analysis.
 Preprocessing can involve a range of steps, depending on the type of data and the analysis being performed.

-Preprocessing is a critical step in data analysis of HUman biomolecular data of infectious diseases because it can greatly impact the accuracy and reliability of the analysis results.
+Preprocessing is a critical step in data analysis of Human biomolecular data of infectious diseases because it can greatly impact the accuracy and reliability of the analysis results.
 By ensuring that the data is of high quality and suitable for analysis, preprocessing can help researchers obtain more accurate and meaningful insights from this data.

 ### Considerations